Skip to main content

 unix_nanos_to_dt(uint64_t nanos)

-Return the datetime (UTC) from the given UNIX time (nanoseconds).
+Return the datetime (UTC) from the given UNIX timestamp (nanoseconds).

 • Return type: pd.Timestamp